distribot/distribot/README.md

 **[PhaseName]JobFinished Handler:**
   * checks to see if all of its handlers' queues are empty.
-    * if they are, then it inserts a message into the PhaseFinished queue.
+    * if they are, then it inserts a message into the [PhaseName]Finished queue.
       : {status: success, phase: my-phase-name, started_at: X'oclock, finished_at: Y'oclock}

 **Handlers:**